walid-mashal/telecom-knowledge-base/README.md

 Example MSINs:

-- 073412345 → a subscriber on Salaam Telecom
+- 07341**** → a subscriber on Salaam Telecom
-- 987654321 → a subscriber on Airtel India
+- 98765**** → a subscriber on Airtel India
-- 1234567890 → a subscriber on Verizon USA
+- 123456**** → a subscriber on Verizon USA

 ## IVR (Interactive Voice Response)

 IVR is a system that lets callers interact with automated voice menus using keypad input or speech.
-It’s used to route calls, provide information, or handle tasks like checking balances or recharging accounts—without human agents.
+It’s used to route calls, provide information, or handle tasks like checking balances or recharging accounts without human agents.

 ## NOC (Network Operation Center)